chromium/chromium/docs/security/shepherd.md

     tracker.
   * If there are two open reports of the same issue, please merge as a duplicate in the direction of the oldest report.
+  * Use the `Mark as Duplicate` button at the upper right of the report pane.
+    This will provide a pop-up to input the bug number of the canonical report that you are merging this report into as a duplicate of.
+    * Using `Mark as Duplicate` is the best practice for merging issues as duplicates.

 * **Convert functional bugs to Type=Bug** For example, many reports are for crashes of a functional nature, rather than an exploitable security condition, such as most null pointer dereferences.
 Convert such reports from